jlivingood/IETF-L4S-Deployment/Week2-PartB.md

 ## Run the Apple Network Quality Test - USING SPECIAL SERVER FROM COMCAST

-1. In the Terminal application window you have open from the previous test, paste in this text: `networkQuality -C https://rpm-nqtest-st.comcast.net/.well-known/nq -s -f h3,noL4S` and hit enter.
+1. In the Terminal application window you have open from the previous test, paste in this text: `networkQuality -C https://rpm-nqtest-st.comcast.net/.well-known/nq -k -s -f h3,noL4S` and hit enter.
 NOTE RESULT IN THE SURVEY
-2. Next, paste in this text: `networkQuality -C https://rpm-nqtest-st.comcast.net/.well-known/nq -s -f h3,L4S` and hit enter.
+2. Next, paste in this text: `networkQuality -C https://rpm-nqtest-st.comcast.net/.well-known/nq -k -s -f h3,L4S` and hit enter.
 NOTE RESULT IN THE SURVEY

 ### Complete the Survey Form to Submit Results (for 2nd test)
 https://app.smartsheet.com/b/form/1d676cf10eb142948515ceb3d15819cd